 There are a couple of options for you to get to Ek' Balam from Cancun or Riviera Maya.
 One is to take a tour, although one of the beauties of Ek' Balam is that not many tours go there, leaving it as a pretty quiet site to visit.
 Another option is to take a taxi (or possibly a collectivo- but I know nothing about those!)
 A taxi would be pretty expensive as it's a 2-hour drive one way!!

-The final option, and the one we chose, is to rent a car and drive yourself!
+The final option, and the one we chose, is to rent a car and drive yourself through the Yucatan Jungle!

 Hiring a car in Mexico

-For some reason, everyone we spoke to went into meltdown when we mentioned we were hiring a car in Mexico, but I promise you- it's no way near as bad as some of the countries in Europe we've driven in.
+For some reason, everyone we spoke to went into meltdown when we mentioned we were hiring a car in Mexico, but I promise you- it's safe to travel in Mexico and no way near as bad as some of the countries in Europe we've driven in.
 The roads are well-signed, mostly well looked after and the majority of roads are dead straight.
 As in- there isn't a corner for 20 miles!!

 Traffic lights are fairly obvious, just be aware the ones on the opposite side of the junction to where you have to stop, not like in the UK where you stop next to the light.